gabrielealbertini/gabrielealbertini.github.io/research.md

 ![Stochastic Properties of Static Friction](2020_stochastic_static_friction/fig03_movie_web.gif)

-*Albertini, G.*, Karrer, S., Grigoriu, M. D., Kammer, D. S., 2020. [“Stochastic Properties of Static Friction”](https://doi.org/10.1016/j.jmps.2020.104242){:target="_blank"}, **Journal of the Mechanics and Physics of Solids,** *in press*.
+*Albertini, G.*, Karrer, S., Grigoriu, M. D., Kammer, D. S., 2021. [“Stochastic Properties of Static Friction”](https://doi.org/10.1016/j.jmps.2020.104242){:target="_blank"}, **Journal of the Mechanics and Physics of Solids** 147, 104242.

 ## Friction is Fracture ##

-*The onset of frictional motion is characterized by the propagation of slip fronts, which -- like cracks --  break the discrete contacts at the frictional interface allowing sliding to occur.
+*The onset of frictional motion is characterised by the propagation of slip fronts, which -- like cracks --  break the discrete contacts at the frictional interface allowing sliding to occur.
 In this study, we combine friction experiments with fracture-mechanics simulations and theory to study long sought-after interface properties, such as local fracture energy and frictional peak strength.*

 <!--![supershear](2020_supershear/Simfig05a.png)-->